 At the same time, you should be aware that you can save money (and stress!) by buying some things in bulk.
-If you’re kitting out a brand-new nursery, for instance, you can keep spending low by buying one big set, rather than bespoke individual items.
+If you’re kitting out a brand-new nursery, for instance, you can keep spending low by buying one big set.
+Bespoke individual items are usually more expensive.

 You should also avoid over-preparing.
-Many things can be sorted as your child grows to need them, and many items bought before birth never get used anyway!
+You can sort out many things as your child grows to need them.
+Many items bought before birth never get used anyway!
 Worrying too much about what to buy can distract from the joy of becoming a parent.

 What to Wear?